 In addition to the Regenerative Medicine and Surgery course, offered twice yearly, the Center for Regenerative Medicine offers education and training on regenerative medicine techniques, advances and application for learners at all levels of expertise, from online modules available to the general public to specialized training for current and future medical professionals.
 A recent blog post highlighted the 2019 Regenerative Medicine and Surgery course.

-Tags: Andre Terzic, Center for Regenerative Medicine, Education, Fredric Meyer, medical school, regenerative medicine, Regenerative Medicine Minnesota, research education, Richard Hayden, Saranya Wyles, stem cells
+Tags: Andre Terzic, Center for Regenerative Medicine, Education, Fredric Meyer, regenerative medicine, Regenerative Medicine Minnesota, republished, research education, Richard Hayden, Saranya Wyles, stem cells